-***Day after Christmas Day is on a Sunday so it will be observed on Monday after the holiday (which is the Day after Christmas holiday)
+**Christmas Day is on a Sunday so will be observed on Monday after the holiday (which is the Day after Christmas holiday)

-****New Year’s Day is on a Saturday so it will be observed on the last workday preceding the holiday (which is New Year’s Eve holiday) and the Monday after the holiday (which is New Year’s holiday)
+***New Year’s Day is on a Sunday so will be observed on the Friday preceding the holiday (which is New Year’s Eve holiday) and the Monday after the holiday (which is New Year’s holiday)

 Full-time employees will be paid for time lost through specified illness-related absences during the fiscal year (July 1 – June 30) and will accrue at the rate of (1) day for each month of service, up to ten (10) working days per fiscal year.
 The Policies and Procedures manual defines the rules for taking sick leave.